zanata/zanata.github.io/features/index.md

  - TM merge - re-use translations from similar documents -->

+Translators can avoid writing the same translation twice by using Zanata's Translation Memory (TM).
+Zanata's TM is a powerful tool for translation reuse:-

-Zanata's Editor has a built-in translation memory that finds the best translation matches out of all the translations in the whole system.
-The translation memory is updated in realtime, and each page of translations can be pre-populated with the best match.
-No need to write the same translation twice.
+ - The TM finds the best translation matches out of all the translations in the whole system.
+ - The TM is built into Zanata's Editor, allowing a streamlined workflow.
+ - The TM is updated in realtime to allow instant reuse.
+ - Each page of translations can be easily pre-filled with the best translation matches.

 ### Information at Your Fingertips